lakonis/s_Revue20Vancouver/slides.md

 This tension occurs on different levels of the editorial process and addresses different actors.

-From one journal to another, the reviewing experts for instance could be 1) "friends", aware of the editorial policy of the journal and knowing what is expected, 2) authors that have already published, or in contrary total strangers, with no precedent relation to the journal, like for the journal Intermedialités.
+From one journal to another, the reviewing experts for instance could be 1) "friends", aware of the editorial policy of the journal and knowing what is expected, 2) or could be authors that have already published, or in contrary  3) strangers, with no precedent relation to the journal, like for the journal Intermedialités.

 [Axes sur les reviewers]

-We often forsee a journal as a community, made of a scientific committee, an editorial team, readers, regular authors, reviewers, issue directors, nonetheless, this community has to be distinguished from the inner family.
-Our discussion with the journal directors showed us that this distinction is maintained in purpose, from the belief that the fewer porosity there is between the journal and the external, the better the journal can maintain its scientificity.
+We often perceive a journal as a community, made of a scientific committee, an editorial team, readers, regular authors, reviewers, issue directors, nonetheless, this community is split into the inner family and the external world.
+Our discussion with the journal directors showed us that this distinction is maintained in purpose, drawing from the belief that the fewer porosity there is between the journal and the external, the better the journal can maintain its scientificity.

-In particular, the case of the issue director: how much she's involved in the evaluation and decision process, her degree of autonomy, the degree of collaboration with the committee.
-It can be used to caracterize the porosity between the internal and the external, and to go further, to categorize the journal in categories that are yet to be defined.
+In particular, in the case of the issue director: how much she is involved in the evaluation and decision process, her degree of autonomy, the degree of collaboration with the committee.
+It can be used to caracterize the porosity between the internal and the external, and to go further, to categorize the journal, in categories of publishing models that are yet to be defined.

 [Axes sur les issues directors collaboration / autonomie ]